MillionLinesOfCode/javapenalty/README.md

 1. Navigate to the directory/folder in which you downloaded all the files from the 'Demo-3' branch.

-2. Ensure that you have junit-4.12.jar and hamcrest-core-1.3.jar in this folder as these are required for testing the java files.
+2. Ensure that you have the files: junit-4.12.jar and hamcrest-core-1.3.jar in this folder as these are required for testing the java files.

 3. Compile the java files and the test files using the command